+ZB104:

-ZB103: Zero Balancing
+Zero Balancing

-This four day program covers the Zero Balancing methodology of integrating body energy with body structure.
+This four-day program covers the Zero Balancing methodology of integrating body energy with body structure.
 Emphasis is placed upon learning basic theory, skills and protocol.
 Students also practice Zero Balancing techniques and finish with a hands-on working knowledge of Zero Balancing.
 This course has been approved by the Zero Balancing Association and counts towards Zero Balancing certification.

+CL104:

-CL104: Clinical Observation Lab
+Clinical Observation Lab

 Observation of practitioners is required in the ITEA Student Clinic and with qualified Five Element practitioners in private practice.
 Students have the chance, when possible, to refine their pulse-taking skills.
-Observation in clinic can be an exercise on touch, listening, color sensing, smelling and emotion sensing as much as the student can get out of it from their current level of understanding.
+Observation in Clinic can be an exercise on touch, listening, color sensing, smelling and emotion sensing as much as the student can learn from their current level of understanding.
 There may be some learning around topics in the physical exam, depending upon the client's needs.
 Observation will also give students experience through seeing a variety of clients, student practitioners and supervisors, and styles of practice.
-The total Clinical Observation hours required by ITEA for graduation is 150.
-Of these hours, 60 must be completed before the student may embark upon the Clinical Years.
-It is the responsibility of the student to schedule observation at the clinic.
-Within the 150 total hours, 60 of the total hours must also be done with a qualified Five-Element practitioner.
-Students must read Guidelines for Student Clinic Observation in their handbook before observing.